 Before accepting a plea deal your attorney should thoroughly understand your case.
 After talking with you they should also look at police reports, eye witness statements, physical evidence, and anything else available to them.

 While your lawyer might be recommending a plea deal, you are under no obligation to accept it.
-You can ask your attorney to try to negotiate a plea deal.
 If, at the end of the day, you simply want to go to trial and believe that’s what is best, then you have every right to do so.
 However, you should have an attorney that you trust and listen carefully to the reasoning behind their recommendation before making a final decision.

-If you need help to negotiate a plea deal and are looking for representation or advice on criminal charges in New Hampshire, contact us.
+If you’re in need of representation or advice on criminal charges in New Hampshire, contact us.
 Our New Hampshire criminal defense attorneys bring decades of experience and are here to help you get the most favorable outcome possible, through transparent and fair advocacy.